zourtney/mobilemiles/README.md

 * fill-up date and time
 * fill-up notes

 The "stats" sheet gives you a historical look, calculating these at 30- and 60-day intervals as well as an "all-time" column.
-These advanced stats are stored, but not currently displayed from within the application:
+These advanced stats are calculated, but not currently displayed:

 * pump-price accuracy
 * days between fill-ups